 The Russian "Voevoda" body armor withstood a hit from a cluster munition of the Himars multiple launch rocket system.
-This was reported by Alexey Koposov, co-founder of the manufacturing company "Varyag".
+This was reported by Alexey Koposov, co-founder of the manufacturer "Varyag".

 According to him, after the shelling, 48 tungsten balls were counted in the body armor and not a single penetration, the fighter did not receive penetrating wounds.

-Koposov emphasized that a modern body armor complex must a priori be modular.
+Koposov emphasized that a modern body armor complex a priori should be modular.
 Modularity allows the fighter to vary the area of protection and the mass of protective equipment.

-"Voevoda" is quite simple, and the adjustment to anthropometry is intuitively understandable.
+"Voevoda" is quite simple, and fitting to anthropometry is intuitive.
 After that, it takes no more than a minute to put on a full assault kit.

-The "Voevoda" kit includes eight modules providing protection for the body, shoulders, neck, back of the head, groin, hips and buttocks.
+The "Voevoda" set includes eight modules providing protection for the body, shoulders, neck, back of the head, groin, hips and buttocks.

 Earlier www1.ru reported that the military revealed a way to simulate destroyed T-80 tanks to deceive the enemy.